smartdevicelink/sdl_evolution/proposals/0058-video-streaming-capabilities.md

 `Start Service NACK` includes a list of parameters which have not been accepted by HMI.

 After SDL proxy receives a `Start Service NACK` Control Frame from SDL core, it may initiate another `Start Service` Control Frame with updated parameters.

+When selecting a video format, SDL proxy should pick a format that is most preferable to the head unit and is also supported by the proxy itself.
+If HMI should reply a negative response with the format, then the proxy picks the second preferable format and try again.
+SDL proxy can continue this routine until it gets to the end of video format list.
+If none of the format is accepted (which is unlikely to happen), then the proxy may emit `Start Service` Control Frame without any video configuration parameters, to fall back to existing sequence.

 `SetVideoConfig` request shall be sent to HMI prior to `StartStream` request.
 SDL core shall send it every time before each `StartStream` request as long as video configurations are included in `Start Service` Control Frame.
 If HMI receives a `StartStream` request without `SetVideoConfig`, it shall treat the protocol is "RAW" and the codec is "H264".
 This is to keep backward compatibility with existing SDL proxy implementations.